paullatzelsperger/.github-edc/docs/decision-records/2022-02-10-code-coverage/sonarqube.md

 ![Code Coverage with Sonar](code-coverage-sonar.png)

-## Integration with Github Actions
+## Integration with GitHub Actions

 Integration with GitHub Actions wasn't a part of this spike, because it requires having a SonarQube instance deployed for the whole project, instead of using localhost version.